Environmental Protection Agency (EPA).

 (ii) The products or source of the products containing < 50 ppm concentrations PCBs were legally manufactured, processed, distributed in commerce, or used, i.e., pursuant to authority granted by EPA regulation, by exemption petition, by settlement agreement, or pursuant to other Agency-approved programs;

-(iii) The resulting PCB concentration (i.e. below 50 ppm) is not a result of dilution, or leaks and spills of PCBs in concentrations over 50 ppm.
+(iii) The resulting PCB concentration (i.e. below 50 ppm) is not a result of dilution, or Start Printed Page 20642leaks and spills of PCBs in concentrations over 50 ppm.

 EPA regulations allow the use, processing, and distribution in commerce of excluded PCB products.
 40 CFR 761.20(a) and (c).
 Except as otherwise provided, the regulations do not restrict the forms of use, processing and distribution that are allowed.
 EPA specifically identified, as one likely source of PCBs in excluded PCB products, “contamination during recycling activities involving” historic PCBs.
 52 FR 25838, 25844 (July 8, 1987).
 EPA believes that it is reasonable to interpret the regulations as generally allowing the recycling of excluded PCB products.
 Accordingly, under the interpretation, to the extent that the feedstock (scrap materials) to a shredder consists of these kinds of materials, the plastics separated from the resulting residue can be recycled (and the resulting recycled product is also an excluded PCB product that can be processed, used and distributed in commerce, including being further recycled), provided the PCB concentration in any resulting product is below 50 parts per million (ppm).